A relation between zip stacks and moduli stacks of truncated local shtukas: Abstract

 \section{Abstract}

-Let $k$ be a field and $G$ be a connected reductive group over $k$.
-We denote the positive loop group of $G$ by $\mathcal{L}^+G$ and $\mathcal{K}_1$ the kernel of the canonical reduction map $\mathcal{L}^+G \to G$.
-For any cocharacter $\mu$ of $G$, we show that Viehmann's double coset spaces, namely the set-valued (rather than groupoid-valued) fpqc sheaf $\prescript{}{1}{\mathcal{C}_1^\mu}:= \mathcal{K}_1\backslash \mathcal{L}^+Gt^{\mu}\mathcal{L}^+G/\mathcal{K}_1$, and its mixed characteristic analogue when $k$ is a perfect field of posi{t}ive characteristic, are represented by a common smooth homogeneous $G\times_k G$-spherical variety.
-These are, in fact, isomorphic to Lusztig varieties.
-Such a representability result allows us to initiate the study of comparison between the moduli stack of local Shtukas and zip stacks.
-When the base field is a perfect field of characteristic $p>0$, we establish a direct homeomorphism between the coarse moduli stack of 1-1-truncated local $G$-Shtukas and that of $G$-zips\comment{ (which morally are linearized 1-truncated $p$-divisible groups)} of the same type.
-The results are applied to our work on zip period maps of Shimura varieties.
-An open problem is proposed in the last section.
+Let \(G\) be a reductive group over a field \(k\), and let \(\mu\) be a cocharacter of \(G\).
+We prove that Viehmann's double coset spaces associated with \((G, \mu)\) are representable by certain Lusztig varieties, and establish a similar result for the mixed characteristic case.
+This representability enables a comparison between the moduli stacks of truncated local shtukas and zip stacks.
+Over a perfect field of positive characteristic, we establish a homeomorphism between the coarse moduli stack of \(1\text{-}1\)-truncated local \(G\)-shtukas and that of \(G\)-zips, thereby enriching our understanding of zip period maps in the context of Shimura varieties.